utags/utags/.trae/rules/project_rules.md

    - URL persistence: Filter conditions automatically sync to URL hash

 5. **Code Comments and Formatting**:

    - Comment content must be in English
    - Use Prettier for code formatting
    - Add function-level comments

+6. **Value Handling**:

+   - Prefer using `undefined` instead of `null` for representing absence of values
+   - Use `undefined` for optional parameters, uninitialized variables, and missing properties
+   - Reserve `null` only for cases where it has a specific semantic meaning distinct from `undefined`

+7. **Language Standards**:
+   - All code comments must be written in English
+   - All user-facing text content must be in English (then localized through i18n)
+   - Avoid using Chinese or other non-English languages in code, comments, or direct string literals

 ### Svelte 5 Event Handling Standards